-As set forth in Section 28.4, the City contributes an amount equal to two percent (2.0%) of base wages to the Stipend Plan on behalf of Unit 3 employees.
-Effective the first full pay period following July 1, 2017, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total of two and one-quarter percent (2.25%) of base wage.
-Effective the first full pay period following July 1, 2018, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two and one half percent (2.5%) of base wage.
-Effective the first full pay period following July 1, 2019, the City will increase its contribution by one quarter percent (0.25%) of base wage, for a total contribution of two and three quarters percent (2.75%) of base wage.
+As set forth in Section 28.4, the City contributes an amount equal to two percent (2.0%) of base wages to the Stipend Plan on behalf of Unit 13 employees.
+Effective the first full pay period following July 1, 2017, the City will increase its contribution by one-quarter percent(0.25%), for a total contribution of two and one-quarter percent (2.25%) of base wage.
+Effective the first full pay period following July 1, 2018, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two and a half percent (2.5%) of base wage.
+Effective the first full pay period following.
+Effective the first full pay period following July 1, 2018, the City will increase its contribution of two and a half percent (2.5%) of base wage.
+Effective the first full pay period following July 1, 2019, the City will increase its contribution by one-quarter percent (0.25%) of base wage, for a total contribution of two and three quarters percent (2.75%) of base wage.